“If you can light the spark of curiosity in a child, they will learn without any further assistance.”

 Students learn language best through context, and multiple studies support the idea of context and content-rich instruction for English language development.
 After all, students have to talk, read, and write about something.

-According to Stoddart, Pinal, Latzke, and Canaday (2002), there is a natural synergy between science and language that provides opportunities for student understanding of English Language Arts that is not achievable through separate instruction.
+According to Lauren M. Shea and Therese Shanahan in a 2002 NSTA article, there is a natural synergy between science and language that provides opportunities for student understanding of English Language Arts that is not achievable through separate instruction.

 However, students can’t just learn science by reading about it; they need to get their hands dirty; that is why nearly every article in Studies Weekly Science ties into a hands-on activity.